yonlu/HubSpot-Blog/README.md

 # HubSpot-Blog

 Template used by SimTalkBlog, using the HubSpot CMS platform.
-`index.html` is the template without HubL variables.
-`HubL/hubspot.html` is the actual working template, with HubL included.
+`blog-future.html` is the template with HubL variables included.